SRNI-2005/cv-maker/README.md

 ### Prerequisites

-Ensure you have the following installed:
+Ensure you have these installed on your system:

 - [Node.js](https://nodejs.org/)
 - [npm](https://www.npmjs.com/)